 Ingredients- Notes & Substitutions

-- Nutella: This chocolate-y hazelnut spread is sweet, creamy, and absolutely addictive.
-You can use a generic brand if you prefer, but I prefer the real thing.
+- Nutella: This chocolate hazelnut spread is sweet, creamy, and absolutely decadent.
+You can use your favorite brand.

-- Flour: Use all-purpose flour for a regular cake, or use almond flour for a gluten free mug cake.
+- Flour: For a regular cake, use all-purpose flour or almond flour for a gluten-free mug cake.

 Nutella Scooping Tip: Since Nutella is thick and sticky, spray your spoon or spatula with cooking spray or rub a little oil for easy release.

-- Let the cake cool for 2 minutes before serving.
-Enjoy as it is, or top it with whipped cream or vanilla ice cream.
+Let the cake cool for 2 minutes before serving.
+Enjoy it as it is, or top it with whipped cream or vanilla ice cream.

 Serving Suggestions